 By applying the principles in this article you will be able to greatly improve your control of the notes that you bend.
 Doing so will improve you overall playing greatly.

-About the author: Janus Buch is the founder of the Guitar Academy in Copenhagen.
+About the author: Janus Buch is the founder of the Guitar Academy in Vejle.
 Here he teaches, coaches, and trains his guitar students into killer guitar players.
 If you are serious about improving your guitar playing you will want to check out the guitar academy.
-No if you are experienced og searching for Beginner Guitar lessons in Copenhagen the guitar academy is here to help
+No if you are experienced og searching for Beginner Guitar lessons in Vejle the guitar academy is here to help